saasscaleup/canoe-app/README.md

 3. Create an event-driven back end process to support:<br>
 a.
 If a new fund is created with a name and manager that matches the name or an alias of an existing fund with the same manager, throw a duplicate_fund_warning event. ✅<br>
 b.
 Write a process to Consume the duplicate_fund_warning event ✅<br>
-c. **Bonus** if time permitting: Add a method to the service created in #2 that will return a list of potentially duplicate funds - Not done.
+c.
+Add a method to the service created in #2 that will return a list of potentially duplicate funds - Not done.
 But if I was doing that -> this is how:<br>
             - Save all duplicate_fund_warning to a table during queue processing job (This part done, instead of a table it print error log)<br>
             - Pull records from db and send back, when API endpoint hit
 ### Prerequisites